 - Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 - Call Comfortech Service Experts .
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into an expensive repair.
-When your AC freezes over it can lead to damage to the compressor.
-Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
+When your unit freezes over it can lead to damage to the compressor.
+Replacing your compressor could cost as much as a downpayment on a brand new air conditioner.
 In fact, many homeowners are forced to pick between installing a new system and repairing the old one.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive repair.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
+If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive job.
+Your technician will advise you of the exact cause and how to avoid the issue from happening again.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.